 Change up the matcha milk jam filling with chocolate, hojicha, or whatever flavour you like.

 Be sure to check out these other springtime treats:

 Doughnuts are a decadent treat in my household — I don’t make them too often since I try not to deep fry too much at home.

 But special occasions call for special treats, so celebrate Easter, Spring, or any event with these pretty and delicious doughnuts.

-Let me know if you try out these doughnuts — tag me on Instagram @siftandsimmer and leave a comment below!
+Let me know if you try out these doughnuts — be sure to tag me on Instagram @siftandsimmer and leave a comment/rating below!

 Strawberry Matcha Doughnuts

 For accuracy and precision in baking recipes, use weight (metric) measurements when available.

 - 2 Tbsp + 1 tsp sugar divided